|Colors:||White, apricot, cream|

 When purchasing or adopting a Maltichon puppy, keep in mind that potty training can take a bit longer for these and other toy-sized dogs.
 Positive reinforcement and tools like puppy pads can help ease the inevitable aches and pains that come with housebreaking.

-Aside from basic household training, this dog excels at canine sports like competitive agility and obedience.
+Aside from basic household training, the Maltese Bichon Frise mix excels at canine sports like competitive agility and obedience.
 These activities are excellent ways to keep your pooch both mentally and physically engaged!